nialredha/ExploreDSP/applications/reverberation/README.md

    repeated code.
 I am not too worried about it right now, but will be later.
 2. Write universal normalization funciton for all filter outputs to prevent distortion.
-3. Write 2-Channel open-add convolution reverb (right now it's just 1 channel)
+3. Write 2-Channel open-add convolution reverb (might not do this)
-4. Write Fast convolution reverb for 2 Channel (right now it's just 1 channel)
-5. Fix "slow-down" issue due to writing a 48kHz track to 44.1 kHz

 ## Notes
 Currently, the fast convolution reverb takes roughly 21 seconds through use of